Robust Unsupervised Multi-task and Transfer Learning on Gaussian Mixture Models: Introduction

 \subsection{Gaussian mixture models (GMMs)}

 Unsupervised learning that learns patterns from unlabeled data is a prevalent problem in statistics and machine learning.
-Clustering is one of the most important problems in unsupervised learning, where the goal is to group the observations based on some metrics of similarity.
-Researchers have developed numerous general clustering methods including, among others, $k$-means \citep{forgy1965cluster}, $k$-medians \citep{jain1988algorithms}, spectral clustering \citep{ng2001spectral}, and hierarchical clustering \citep{murtagh2012algorithms}.
+Clustering is one of the most important problems in unsupervised learning, where the goal is to group the observations based on some similarity metrics.
+Researchers have developed numerous clustering methods including $k$-means \citep{forgy1965cluster}, $k$-medians \citep{jain1988algorithms}, spectral clustering \citep{ng2001spectral}, and hierarchical clustering \citep{murtagh2012algorithms}, among others.
 On the other hand, clustering problems have been analyzed from the perspective of the mixture of several probability distributions \citep{scott1971clustering}.
 The mixture of Gaussian distributions is one of the simplest models in this category and has been widely applied in many real applications \citep{yang1998gaussian, lee2012application}.

 In the binary Gaussian mixture models (GMMs) with common covariances, each observation $Z \in \mathbb{R}^p$ comes from the following mixture of two Gaussian distributions:

 where $w \in (0,1)$, $\bmu_1 \in \mathbb{R}^p$, $\bmu_2 \in \mathbb{R}^p$ and $\bSigma \succ 0$ are parameters.
 This is the same setting as the linear discriminant analysis (LDA) problem in classification \citep{hastie2009elements}, except that the label $Y$ is unknown in the clustering problem, while it is observed in the classification case.
 It has been shown that the Bayes classifier for the LDA problem is